 Personal injury litigation involving defective roadways are among the most complex and challenging of motor vehicle accident cases.
 Typically, insurance companies either try to shift the blame on the accident victim or get the victims to settle for policy limits alone.
-Municipalities and other entities responsible for constructing and maintaining roads do not easily accept responsibility for these types of accidents.
+Municipalities and other entities responsible for constructing and maintaining roads do not readily accept responsibility for these types of accidents.

 In addition, plaintiff actions alleging defective highway design and construction can be costly, and many law firms do not have the financial resources, technical resources or advocacy skills needed to pursue these cases.

 Wyatt Law Firm is an exception.
 We have a record of success in complex personal injury litigation and the resources needed to win.
 Call us at 210-255-2231 for a free consultation.